 ‘That’s a strange way to apologise for breaking my wand,’ he said.

 ‘I already said I was sorry, Harry.
-I didn’t mean to break it.
-I’d been practicing the charm and it was the first thing in my head when I cast.
+I didn’t mean to break it, you know that.
+I’d been practising the charm and it was the first thing in my head when I cast.
 I know you loved your wand, but it was an accident.’

 ‘If you didn’t come to apologise, then why did you come?’

 Just leave me alone.
 He smothered a sigh and soft twist of pain in his chest.
 I just want to be alone.

 ‘We’re worried about you,’ she whispered.
-‘You’ve been so different after the World Cup.’
+‘You’ve been so different since the World Cup.’

 ‘I’ve heard your theories.
 You might be interested to know that Dumbledore believes I didn’t put my name in the tournament.
-Pass that along to Ron, he can tell his new friend Malfoy when visits him in the hospital wing.’
+Pass that along to Ron, he can tell Dean next time he visits the hospital wing.’

-‘How did you know about Malfoy getting hurt?
+‘How did you know about Dean getting hurt?
 Ron said not to tell anyone.’

 Harry twisted round and studied the glint in her brown eyes.
 ‘What else did he say?’

-‘That Malfoy was bitten by a snake and Dean’s collarbone got broken in a fight on the seventh floor.
-He was really angry about it, but I had drag it out of him, so whatever was going on must’ve been bad.’
+‘That Dean’s collarbone got broken in a fight on the seventh floor.
+He was really angry about it, but I had drag things out of him, so whatever was going on must’ve been bad.’

 ‘That was it?
 He didn’t mention they all tried to ambush me together up there?’

-‘No.’ Hermione shook her head, the gasped.
-‘You broke Dean’s collarbone, Harry!
-Malfoy nearly had nerve damage from that snake.’
+‘No.’ Hermione shook her head and gasped.
+‘You broke Dean’s collarbone, Harry!’

 If they’d not attacked me, nothing would’ve happened to them.

-‘He summoned it.’
+‘He started it.’
 Harry shoved the remnants of his pumpkin pasty away.
 ‘Should I have just let them hurt me, instead?
 Is that better?’

-Hermione chewed at her lip and spun her empty goblet round and round on the table.
+Hermione chewed at her lip, spinning her empty goblet round and round on the table.
 ‘I heard about Katie,’ she murmured.

 Harry shot her a flat stare.
 ‘That’s good.
 You’re probably the only person who has and I really wanted to discuss it with you.’

-‘We aren’t friends anymore, Granger.
-You broke my wand, one of the most precious things I had.
-And before you start saying it was an accident, let me remind you the whole reason you cast that spell in the first place was because you couldn’t accept I might be as good at something as you.’
+‘We aren’t friends anymore.
+You broke my wand, pretty much the most precious thing I owned.
+And before you start saying it was an accident again, let me remind you the whole reason you cast that spell in the first place was because you couldn’t accept I might be as good at something as you.’

 ‘I could accept it!’